Search

 “Harmonised standards” exist in the EU for toys.
 A toy complying with these standards is presumed to be in conformity with the essential safety requirements set out in the Toy Safety Directive if the standards are referenced in the Official Journal of the European Union (OJEU).
 Further information on, and the list of harmonised standards for toys is available from here.

-Note: The following site of CEN (the European standardisation organisation) provides links to the national standardisation bodies’ websites.
+Note: The site of CEN (the European standardisation organisation) provides links to the national standardisation bodies’ websites.
 In addition, the China Standards Information Services Network can be used to access European standards.

 The following standard applies to toys: